tamzrod/modbus-replicator/docs/ARCHITECTURE.md

 **Responsibility:** Read devices.

-- Executes Modbus reads against source devices
+* Executes Modbus reads against source devices
-- Produces a `PollResult`
+* Produces a `PollResult`
-- Owns *device truth*
+* Owns *device truth*

 What the poller knows:

-- Read success or failure
+* Read success or failure
-- Raw register / bit data
+* Raw register / bit data

 What the poller does **not** do:

-- Write memory
+* Write memory
-- Maintain device state across cycles
+* Maintain device state across cycles
-- Interpret semantics
+* Interpret semantics

-If a poll fails, it is reported as `PollResult.Err`.
+If a poll fails, it is reported as `PollResult.Err` **exactly as returned by the Modbus transport / protocol layer**.

 ---